ahmednkhan24/Mongo-DB-with-Node.js/README.md

 using Node.js in order to demonstrante the power of Mongo DB, and also the almost seamless integration with JavaScript frameworks like Node.js.

+## Authors
+* Ahmed Khan was responsible for creating the demo and the README.md file.
+* Hamza Shahid was responsible for creating the presentation slides.

 ## REST
 This web application adheres to RESTful routing.
 REST stands for Representational State Transfer, which is an architectural style where